jecnua/opentofu-aws-kubernetes/modules/kubernetes/README.md

 ## TODO

 - FIX the bash
+- Move the NAT outside
+- Move the IGW outside
 - Add a random provider to generate something flexyble to use in naming
 - update k8s version to latest.
 Maybe try one version at the time ;)
 - Add tags on resources with path to the module they are defined it